neo4jrb/devise-activegraph/README.md

 ### Installation

-Add the neo4j and devise-activegraph gems to your Gemfile:
+Add the neo4j and devise-active_graph gems to your Gemfile:

     gem "neo4j"
-    gem "devise-neo4j"
+    gem "devise-active_graph"

 Run the bundle install command: